OpenBlocksTeam/openblocks-module-interface/README.md

-# openblocks-module-communicator
+# OpenBlocks Module Communicator
-This library is used to communicate between the openblocks app and an openblocks module, Override this library if you want to make your own openblocks module.
+A part of OpenBlocks app where it's usage is to connect and communicate the app to an openblocks module.